combefis/combefis.github.io/teaching/ecam/c.md

     about system programming.</p>

     <p>I started to give this course in 2017 and I am currently giving it for
     the third time.
-The course is taught in French, but all the material is available in English and <a href="/fr/teaching/ecam/c/">in
+The course is taught in English, but all the material is available in English and <a href="/fr/teaching/ecam/c/">in
     French</a>.</p>